nathanielrb/mu-query-rewriter/docs/paper.md

 author: Nathaniel Rudavsky-Brody
 ---

-# Motivation
+# Introduction

 `mu.semte.ch` is a platform for "building state-of-the-art web applications fuelled by Linked-Data aware microservices".[^mu] It has been used in production to build large systems...

 [^mu]: See Versteden and Pauwels, "State-of-the-art Web Applications using Microservices and Linked Data"... and http://mu.semte.ch

 One of the advantages of such a platform is the ability to reuse microservices between applications.
-However, reuse can become complicated when it must take into account different authorization models and database structures.
+However, reuse is complicated by the fact that different applications can use very different authorization models and graph structures.

 Here we propose a general solution to this problem, based on dynamic query transformation.
 The Mu Query Rewriter is a proxy service for enriching and constraining SPARQL queries before they are sent to the database.
-It allows for the abstract expression of complex authorization schemes, greatly simplifying what each microservice needs to know about database structure and access rules.
+It allows for the abstract expression of complex authorization schemes, greatly simplifying what each microservice needs to know about graph structure and access rules.

-Furthermore, it provides a system of query annotations to facilitate integration with the Mu Cache, allowing authorization-aware caching and cache-clearing.
+Furthermore, it provides a system of query annotations to facilitate integration with the Mu Cache, `mu.semte.ch`'s flexible cache service, allowing authorization-aware caching and cache-clearing.

 # Basic Architecture